mmistakes/so-simple-theme/MNPRX-temp.md

 If you want a quick **introduction**, please watch our founder introduce the **motivation behind MNPRX** in 6 minutes at [**_SIGGRAPH's Real-Time Live!_**](https://youtu.be/hpuEdXn_M0Q?t=3214) in 2017, it can't get more real than that.
 Since then, MNPRX has **continued to evolve** and now supports **multiple stylizations** with various **new features**.

 <!-- FastSpring -->
 <script
     id="fsc-api"
     src="https://d1f8f9xcsvx3ha.cloudfront.net/sbl/0.8.0/fastspring-builder.min.js"
     type="text/javascript"
-    data-storefront="artineering.test.onfastspring.com/popup-artineering">
+    data-storefront="artineering.onfastspring.com/popup-artineering">
 </script>

 ## Pricing
 {: #getit}

-We are committed keep MNPRX accessible to everyone through our non-commercial and subscription-based licensing models, while at the same time funding future development to make the tools and technology that we have always wanted to have.
+We are committed to keeping MNPRX accessible to everyone through our non-commercial and subscription-based licensing models, while at the same time funding future development to make the tools and technology that we have always wanted to have.

 <div class="aio-pricing" markdown="1">
 <div class="pricing-table">